Rouville (Province of Canada electoral district)

-Rouville was an electoral district of the Legislative Assembly of the Parliament of the Province of Canada, in Canada East, in a rural area south of Montreal.
-It was created in 1841 and was based on the previous electoral district of the same name for the Legislative Assembly of Lower Canada.
+Rouville was an electoral district of the Legislative Assembly of the Parliament of the Province of Canada, in Canada East (now Quebec).
+It was located in a rural area south of Montreal, bordering on the Richelieu River.
+The district was created in 1841 and was based on the previous electoral district of the same name for the Legislative Assembly of Lower Canada.
 It was represented by one member in the Legislative Assembly.

+In 1853, the provincial Parliament redrew the electoral map.
+The boundaries for Rouville were altered to some extent in the new map, which came into force for the 1854 general elections.

 The electoral district was abolished in 1867, upon the creation of Canada and the province of Quebec.

 Boundaries

 The electoral district of Rouville was south of Montreal (now in Le Haut-Richelieu Regional County Municipality), extending to the border with the United States.